List of candidates in the 2014 European Parliament election in the Netherlands

-The 2014 European Parliament election for the election of the delegation from the Netherlands was held on May 22, 2014.
+The 2014 European Parliament election for the election of the delegation from the Netherlands was held on 22 May 2014.
 This is the 8th time the elections have been held for the European elections in the Netherlands.

 Background

 Participation of political groups

-On Monday 14 April 2014, the Electoral Council had a public hearing on the validity of the lists of candidates for the election of the Dutch seats for the European Parliament.
+On 14 April 2014, the Electoral Council had a public hearing on the validity of the lists of candidates for the election of the Dutch seats for the European Parliament.
 The candidate list of the Women's Party was declared invalid because the required deposit to participate (€11,250) was not paid.

-Furthermore, the following candidates of the Party for the Animals were deleted because their documentation was incomplete and, as such, could not participate in the election:
+Furthermore, the following candidates of the Party for the Animals were removed because their documentation was incomplete and, as such, could not participate in the election: